 Grab your skates!
 I really don’t have a good track record with ice skating – I’m like Bambi on ice!
-It never stops me heading to the ice rink every winter though and giving it my best shot.
+It never stops me from heading to the ice rink every winter though and giving it my best shot.
 I literally can’t last longer than 30 seconds on my feet, I’ve been plucked up several times by staff members after falling and I’m constantly in awe of all the kids pirouetting around me whilst I have to use the penguin training support…

 I have a couple of favorite spots in Rhode Island, all of which are extremely family friendly and a great addition to your Christmas holiday itinerary!
 First off, my hometown Westerly!
-Nestled in the very far south west corner of Rhode Island, on the border with Connecticut, Westerly has been my home for nearly 18 months now.
+Nestled in the very far southwest corner of Rhode Island, on the border with Connecticut, Westerly has been my home for nearly 18 months now.

 Another ice skating alternative is the rink at Gurney’s Newport Resort & Marina.
 At the back of the hotel a Winter Wonderland awaits.
 As you skate you have clear views of Newport Harbour, Goat Island Lighthouse and the stunning Newport Bridge.
-Rates are a little bit pricier at approximately $10 for admission plus $7 if you need some skates!
-Have a read online at their opening and closing times!

 Skiing, Snowboarding & Tubing

 It’s common knowledge the East Coast is home to some of the best and most thrilling ski and snowboard resorts.
-Whilst most people will head to the likes of Vermont and New Hampshire for fun filled days of winter sports and après ski shenanigans, Rhode Island happens to also be home to its very own resort – Yawgoo Valley Ski Area & Water Park located in Exeter, south of Providence!
+Whilst most people will head to the likes of Vermont and New Hampshire for fun-filled days of winter sports and après ski shenanigans, Rhode Island happens to also be home to its very own resort – Yawgoo Valley Ski Area & Water Park located in Exeter, south of Providence!
 As well as offering skiing, snowboarding and snow tubing December through to March, you can also enjoy this great place every summer too in their very own water park!

 Before I moved to the US, I’d never done any form of winter sports (shocking I know).
 I’ve overheard many heated discussions so far around skiing vs snowboarding but my partner is a really good snowboarder so he convinced me to give it a go!
 I went to Yawgoo a few times and it was a great confidence booster.
 Whilst it’s nowhere near as big as others in New England, it’s a fantastic place to visit to learn or even just to brush up on your skills at the beginning of the season!
 Rates haven’t been released yet for this year but keep an eye out on their website as you can also view their live camera footage to keep updated on the daily snow conditions!